The Informativeness of K -Means for Learning Mixture Models: Introduction

 where $\bc_k:=\frac{1}{|\mathscr{C}_k|}\sum_{n \in \mathscr{C}_k} \bv_n$ is the cluster center or centroid of the $k$-th cluster.
 The goal of the $k$-means algorithm is to find an {\em optimal clustering} $\mathscr{C}^{\mathrm{opt}}$ that satisfies

 where the minimization is taken over all $K$-clusterings.
-Optimizing this objective function is NP-hard \citep{dasgupta2008}.
-Despite the wide usage of $k$-means and the theoretical analysis of $k$-means \citep{arthur2007, bottou1995, blomer2016}, there are few theoretical investigations with respect to {\em optimal clusterings}.
-Moreover, in real applications, such as clustering face images by identities, there are certain unknown correct target clusterings.
-While using $k$-means as a clustering algorithm, we make a {\it key implicit assumption} that any optimal clustering is close to the correct target clustering \citep{balcan2009}.
+Optimizing this objective function is NP-hard \cite{dasgupta2008}.
+Despite the wide usage of $k$-means and some analysis of the $k$-means algorithm~\cite{arthur2007, bottou1995, blomer2016}, there are relatively fewer theoretical investigations of the {\em fundamental} or {\em information-theoretic performance limits} of {\em optimal clusterings} obtained via optimizing~\eqref{eqn:sos}.
+In real applications, such as clustering face images by identities, there are certain unknown correct target clusterings.
+While using $k$-means as a clustering algorithm, we make a {\it key implicit assumption} that any optimal clustering is close to the correct target clustering \cite{balcan2009}.
 If there is an optimal clustering that is far away from the correct target clustering, then using $k$-means is meaningless because even if we obtain an optimal or approximately-optimal clustering, it may not be close to the desired correct target clustering.

 Furthermore, due to the inherent inefficiencies in processing high-dimensional data, {\em dimensionality reduction} has received considerable attention.
-Applying dimensionality reduction techniques before clustering high-dimensional datasets can lead to significantly faster running times and reduced memory sizes.
+Applying such techniques before clustering high-dimensional datasets can lead to significantly faster running times and reduced memory sizes.
 In addition, algorithms for learning GMMs usually include a dimensionality reduction step.
-For example, \cite{dasgupta1999} shows that general ellipsoidal Gaussians become ``more spherical'' and thereby more amenable to (successful) analysis after a random projection onto a low-dimensional subspace. \cite{vempala2002} show that reducing dimensionality by spectral decomposition leads to the amplification of the separation among Gaussian components.
+For example, Dasgupta \cite{dasgupta1999} shows that general ellipsoidal Gaussians become ``more spherical'' and thereby more amenable to (successful) analysis after a random projection onto a low-dimensional subspace.
+Vempala and Wang \cite{vempala2002} show that reducing dimensionality by spectral decomposition leads to the amplification of the separation among Gaussian components.